exot/unicalc/README.md

     (use-package :unicalc)

 will give you everything UniCalc has to offer.
-Note that the batch version of uacalc (named `uab`) must be in your patch, for otherwise some functionality is simply not there (that's the whole point with wrapper programs!)
+Note that the batch version of uacalc (named `uab`) must be in your path, for otherwise some functionality is simply not there (that's the whole point with wrapper programs!)